Page views in 2024 to date: 3

-24 February 2011 Case of the Week #198
+24 February 2011 - Case #198

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Zlatko Marusic, Sestre Milosrdnice Clinical Hospital (Croatia), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

-Orchard Pathology is an all-inclusive CP/AP diagnostic information system designed to accommodate the complex workflow and reporting of clinical, cytology, anatomic, and molecular testing.
+Orchard Pathology is an all-inclusive CP/AP diagnostic information system designed to accommodate the complex workflow and reporting of clinical, cytology, anatomic and molecular testing.

-Orchard Pathology is used for AP only or as a single system that includes clinical and molecularno more need for two separate systems.
+Orchard Pathology is used for AP only or as a single system that includes clinical and molecularno more need for 2 separate systems.
 The shared database provides access to the patients history and enables the consolidation of clinical results to the pathology report.
 Unlike legacy text-based AP systems, Orchard Pathology stores report information in structured data fields that enhance EMR integration and simplify data mining for evaluations; correlation studies; quality assurance; and other management reports.

 Visit us at http://www.OrchardSoft.com.